KGy SOFT Drawing Debugger Visualizers

 Q: Where do I find the edited/downloaded resource files?
 Even my previously edited/downloaded resources have been disappeared.

-A: The Visual Studio/Tools/KGy SOFT Drawing Debugger Visualizers and clicking the magnifier icon executes the Imaging Tools from different locations.
+A: The Visual Studio/Tools/KGy SOFT Image Debugger Visualizers and clicking the magnifier icon executes the Imaging Tools from different locations.
 If you edit the language resources at one place they will not be automatically applied at the other place.
 Therefore, the saved resources might be at different possible locations:

-- If you execute a manually deployed version the resources will be in a
+• If you execute a manually deployed version the resources will be in a Resources subfolder in the folder you executed Imaging Tools from

 Q: I have removed the debugger visualizer extension, and it is still working.
 How can I remove it completely?

-folder if it is not there.
+A: When the extension is active it copies the visualizers into the Documents\Visual Studio <version>\Visualizers folder if it is not there.
 Unlike an MSI installer the VSIX packages do not support uninstall actions so this copied content will not be removed automatically.
-However, the extension creates also a KGy SOFT Drawing Debugger Visualizers/Manage Installations... menu item under the Tools menu where you can remove the installation from the Documents folder.
+However, the extension creates also a KGy SOFT Image Debugger Visualizers/Manage Installations... menu item under the Tools menu where you can remove the installation from the Documents folder.
 So the proper way of a complete uninstall:

-- Click Tools/Drawing Debugger Visualizers/Manage Installations...
+1. Click Tools/Image Debugger Visualizers/Manage Installations...

-- Select the current Visual Studio version and click "Remove"
+2. Select the current Visual Studio version and click "Remove"

-- Now uninstall the extension from the Tools/Extensions and Updates...
+3. Now uninstall the extension from the Tools/Extensions and Updates...
 (2019 and above: Extensions/Manage Extensions) menu.
 Without this last step the debugger visualizers will be automatically reinstalled when you restart Visual Studio.

 More Info: